Stephen Gosnell, Principal Investigator

 Glenn graduated from CUNY Hunter College majoring in Environmental Studies with a concentration in Earth Science.
 His work in the lab focused on developing and parameterizing Dynamic Energy Budget (DEB) models for the Atlantic Oyster Crassostrea virginicaand the Ribbed Mussel Geukensia demissa based on the DEBtool routines written by S. A. L. M. Kooijman.
 This modeling of energy flows based on the DEB theory will be evaluated in conjunction with inputs of environmental data to map the long-term suitability of different areas within the Hudson Estuary for oyster reef restoration, providing a quantitative means of site assessment for ongoing and future efforts with the Billion Oyster Project and the New York Harbor School.
 After graduation he continued on to the Woods Hole-MIT Joint Program to pursue a degree in Physical Oceanography.

 Jenny worked in the lab as part of the Brooklyn Urban Ecology and Environment Program (BUEE) REU program.
 Her summer work focused on impacts of predator biomass on non-consumptive effects.
-She is completed her undergraduate at UC-Berkeley.
+She completed her undergraduate at UC-Berkeley.

 Konrad interned in the lab as an undergraduate at Baruch College where he majored in Biology and a minored in Physics and Environmental science.
 His work in the lab focused on studying the effects of predator presence on feeding in oysters over long term exposure as part of the ALAC scholarship for environmental sustainability.
 In the future he plans on attending dental school.